 - The early interview deadline is July 15

 - January 15th is the CASPA program application submission deadline for the June matriculation date.

 - It is the applicant's responsibility to ensure their application is processed and verified by CASPA in time to meet the Program deadline.
 The application status check, provided to applicants as part of the CASPA service, should be monitored throughout the application process.
 CASPA will not verify incomplete applications.
 Please see the CASPA Admissions Code of Cooperation for more information.

 - All official transcripts from each college or university attended must be mailed directly to CASPA, P.O.
 Box 9108, Watertown, MA 02471

 - Three (3) letters of recommendation from persons familiar with the PA profession.
-At least one letter should from a health care professional (preferably a physician assistant or physician) who has known the applicant for at least six (6) months.
+At least one letter should be from a health care professional (preferably a physician assistant or physician) who has known the applicant for at least six (6) months.

 Program correspondence with applicants is primarily via e-mail.
-It is the applicant’s responsibility to ensure the program has the correct e-mail address and to follow-up on correspondence should delays occur.
+It is the applicant’s responsibility to ensure the Program has the correct e-mail address and to follow up on correspondence should delays occur.